nkschlos/Integrate-Detector-Signal/README.md

 # Integrate-Detector-Signal
 Integrate pulse-like features on a signal and estimate uncertainty in the presence of background and noise.
+Examples of uses include a pulse on a photodetector or PMT, ions arriving on a MCP, etc.

 # Demonstration
-An example of the algorithm on a normalized Gaussian with noise and offset.
+An example of the algorithm on a generated signal, a normalized Gaussian with noise and offset.
 No initial guesses are given.

 ![image](https://user-images.githubusercontent.com/39776793/216321454-44e7b34c-e0a4-4137-b59c-bc7c86a525ec.png)